 Positive Action is a legally acceptable means of encouraging applications for employment from under-represented groups within the community

 Provision has been made under the Equalities Act 2010 to enable employers to redress the imbalance of groups they can evidence are under-represented in the workforce.

 If a particular group covered by the legislation has been under-represented within the workplace in the last 12 months, then these groups may be targeted and assistance given to encourage applications for employment.

 Positive Action allows for targeted marketing campaigns to encourage interest in a career with the Scottish Fire and Rescue Service.
 It also allows for the provision of training and guidance to under-represented groups prior to application for employment.
-As part of this initiative we will be holding a number of information sessions for women who may be interested in a career as a firefighter in March 2019.
-If you would like further information on these events please email SFRS.PARecruitment@firescotland.gov.uk
+If you would like further information please email SFRS.PARecruitment@firescotland.gov.uk

 Since the Scottish Fire and Rescue Service's operational workforce (firefighter) has a substantially higher proportion of white males, the Positive Action initiative is aimed at encouraging applications to operational roles from both women and individuals from minority ethnic backgrounds.

 The Scottish Fire and Rescue Service's commitment to attracting applicants from diverse backgrounds extends to all of its roles - both operational and non-operational posts.
 For this reason we market our career opportunities using a variety of methods and media.